kborodin-ib/api_samples/tools/scannerTemplateParser/scannerTemplateParser/README.txt

-This script will parse an advanced scanner template exported from TWS and return a scanner object that can be used with ibapi library.
+This script will parse an advanced scanner template exported from TWS and return a scanner object that can be used with Scanner object of ibapi library.

 The ElementTree XML library is used to parse the xml template.

-Script should check for included properties within certain tags and if they are present - add obtained values to scanner subscription object of ibapi.
+Script assigns values of specific tags as properties for Scanner object and checks if there are additional filters.

-It is expected that scanner template is used as input.
+It is expected that default extensio of a template .stp is changed to .xml manually.
-Since scanner template has extension .stp but is format ted as xml document - changing extension to .xml is required.

 How to acquire the scanner template from TWS: